shea256/openbazaar.org/README.md

 **Zero** Fees. **Zero** Censorship.

-OpenBazaar is a decentralized marketplace proof of concept.
-It is based off of the POC code by the darkmarket team and protected by the GPL.

-This is the official GitHub of OpenBazaar's marketing site.
+OpenBazaar is an open source project to create a decentralized network for commerce online—using Bitcoin—that has no fees and cannot be censored.

 - **Official Site:** https://openbazaar.org